folkertdev/reversible-debugger/bachelor-thesis/thesis.md

         )
 ```

-The syntax distracts from the goal of the program, the code is not clear at all. `Program` and `GlobalType` are types that
+The syntax distracts from the goal of the program. `Program` and `GlobalType` are types that
 we will write a lot manually, so fixing this issue is important.

-Luckily, Haskell has a long tradition of embedded domain-specific languages.
+Conveniently, Haskell has a long tradition of embedded domain-specific languages.
 In particular we can use a
-cousin of `Fix`, the `Free` monad (appendix \ref{free-monad}) to get access to do-notation (appendix \ref{do-notation}).
+cousin of `Fix`, the `Free` monad (Appendix \ref{free-monad}) to get access to do-notation (Appendix \ref{do-notation}).
-Concretely, the do-notation makes it possible instead of the above write
+Concretely, the do-notation makes it possible instead of the above write:

 ```haskell
 program = compile "Alice" $ do